 Then P., who I have spoken to before when getting coffee at the corner store, came in.
 We spoke for awhile before he had to cut someone’s hair.
 He said it had been a long time since he’d drawn, maybe not since when he went to Art & Design High School.
 “That was back when “graffiti” was in, so that is mostly what I did.
 Maybe I didn’t spend my time as wisely as I could have, if you know what I mean!
 It’s too bad, but some people still haven’t moved on from that.”

-In addition to giving haircuts, P. also sketchbook_barbershopis a photographer.
+In addition to giving haircuts, P. also is a photographer.
 We agreed it was hard, whether in a painting or a photo, to really get a portrait to capture more than just what the person looked like.
 It takes time to get to know who the person is, time to really see what’s important in them.
 He does wedding photographs, and thought maybe some of the couples he photographs would like to spend some time together posing for a painting.
 A deluxe package!